RikaGoldberg/quartzv4/content/notes/Decentralized Finance.md

 - seed
 ---

+### Notes
+Decentralized finance is a tool to incentivize funding public goods.

+Tokenomics is designing crypto systems for value flow.

+### Personal thoughts
-Generally, I want to learn more about DeFi and get more active.
+ I want to learn more about DeFi and get more active.
+It is becoming more relevant as I work with [Foster DAO](/notes/Foster%20DAO.md) and we create a path to financial sustainability.

+An opportunity also came up to learn about Balancer pools through receiving iRobot.